multixscale/cvmfs-tutorial-hpc-best-practices/docs/creating-repo.md

 ## Public Stratum 1 replica servers

-To distribute your repository, you should set up one or more public [Stratum 1 replicate servers](appendix/terminology.md#stratum1), much like we also did in this tutorial (see the [Accessing repositories - Private Stratum 1 replica server](access/stratum1.md) section).
+To distribute your repository, you should set up one or more public [Stratum 1 replica servers](appendix/terminology.md#stratum1), much like we also did in this tutorial (see the [Accessing repositories - Private Stratum 1 replica server](access/stratum1.md) section).